pavi22ravi13/M1_Application_Library-management-system/1_Requirements/Readme.md

 # Requirements

 ## Introduction
+The mini-project “Library management system project in C” is a console application using the C programming language.
-C project on library management with options to Add books, List Books, List by title, Count books and display book information.
+It is mainly used to Add books, List Books, List by title, Count books and display book information.